UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/5-basic-git-remotes-github.md

 git remote -v
 ```

-Note that git automatically made the clone source the `origin`.
+Note that Git automatically made the clone source the `origin`.

 (wait for stickies)